deyantodorov/Healthy/README.md

 # Healthy

-This files are missing:
+This file is missing, cause contains sensitive information, which is not for public usage:

 	- Web.Release.config
-	- WebConstants.cs

-*Contains sensitive information, which is not for public usage*

 # Architecture